Recipe Pocket

 • 2 tablespoons natural plain yogurt

-• Tightly cover the bowl with plastic food wrap and wrap the bowl in several tea towels or towels.
+• Next, cover the bowl tightly with plastic food wrap and wrap it with several layers of clean tea towels or towels.

-• If a liquid has formed on top of the yogurt this is whey, it can either be mixed back into the yogurt or spooned off.
+• If you see a liquid layer on top of the yogurt this is whey, you can either mix it back into the yogurt or spoon it off.

-• Transfer the yogurt to a storage container and refrigerate.
+• Transfer the yogurt to a storage container and refrigerate it.

 Notes